JOURNAL OF A COFFIN DODGER CHAPTER A

 'Oh!
 That's right.
 I saw her come in.
 I thought she had left.
 She's still here?'

-'She's over in the corner,' Ray said as he walked towards Chris and Adrian.
+'She's over by the back wall,' Ray said as he walked towards Chris and Adrian.

-'A broad who knows her place and when to keep quiet,' Adrian said as Chris chuckled.
+'A broad who knows her place.
+That's a bonus,' Adrian chuckled.

 'Here to work, with the young gay bloke in the Day Room to keep the natives quiet while we enjoy the game uninterrupted.'